The temperature and metallicity distributions of the ICM: insights with TNG-Cluster for XRISM-like observations: spectral-emission model systematic uncertainties

-This section reports in detail the systematic uncertainties, associated with the choice of spectral emission model, on the inference of the true properties of the ICM, as predicted by TNG-Cluster.
+This section reports in detail, in a series of Tables (\ref{tab:errors_1}, \ref{tab:errors_2}), the systematic uncertainties, associated with the choice of spectral-emission model, on the inference of the true properties of the ICM, as predicted by TNG-Cluster.